harshitk04/BookNexus/README.md

 BookNexus is an advanced AI-driven book recommendation platform that helps users discover their next favorite read.
 Leveraging state-of-the-art semantic search and AI models, BookNexus offers highly personalized and intelligent book suggestions.

 ## 🚀 Key Features
-✅ **AI-Powered Recommendations** – Receive highly personalized book suggestions based on your reading history, interests, and preferences.
-Our AI analyzes patterns in your reading habits to recommend books that truly match your taste.

 ✅ **Smart Book Descriptions** – No more generic summaries!
 Our AI generates engaging, detailed, and context-rich book descriptions, helping you understand the essence of a book before diving in.

 ✅ **Conversational Search (Chatbot)** – Find books effortlessly using an intelligent AI chatbot.
 Simply describe what you’re looking for—whether it’s a specific book, a theme, or an author—and our smart assistant will suggest the best matches in seconds.